Code-Institute-Submissions/patterns_for_fashion/TESTING.md

     -   $ heroku restart

 # Known Bugs
 -   The footer was set to stay fixed to bottom on all pages by adding a top margin of 450px.
-Whe adding the fixed-bottom bootstrap property, for some reason which I couldn't figure out, it hides the bottom content of the page.
+When adding the fixed-bottom bootstrap property, for some reason
+I couldn't figure out, it hides the bottom content of the page.

 <div align="right">
     <b><a href="#contents-testing">↥ Back To Top</a></b>